AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/README.md

 > Instructions for V3 is inside the README.md file in V3 folder

-> If game doesn't work when opening via clicking the file, please try to run it on terminal.
+> If game doesn't work when opening by clicking the file, please try to run it on terminal.

 ### **Important Note**: I don't know if voice effects in old commits were copyrighted.